 Invented by a cognac house in 1870, the cognac XO means « Extra Old ».
 Indeed, its eaux-de-vie are aged in barrels for at least 10 years.
 But an XO has, in general, an average age between 15 and 20 years because of its blend.
 This is the reference for Cognac houses.
 Due to the time spent in barrels, the cognac is usually rich and sumptuous, with warm spices, chocolate, caramel, nuts and dried fruits.

 The Cognac CAMUS XO (40%) ensures the perfect balance between fruity and woody notes.
 It is distilled exclusively with our patented Intensity method.
 The most aromatic liters are selected during the second distillation to obtain an exceptional fruitiness mixed with aromas of spices.
 We use lightly toasted fine grain oak casks to create a highly aromatic spirit with subtle tannins.
 Each blend includes distillates from the Borderies cru to highlight the floral notes of this exceptional cognac.

-What is the classification of a Napoleon XO cognac?
+What is the classification of a Napoleon cognac?

 The designation Napoleon means that the spirit comprises a blend of which the youngest eau-de-vie has been aged for at least 6 years.
-It refers to cognac from the Courvoisier house, which the emperor liked to taste.
+It refers to cognac from a grand house of cognac, which the emperor liked to taste.
 According to the legend, Napoleon brought several cases during his forced exile in Saint Helena.

 This exceptional cognac mobilizes the know-how of different crafts.
 Indeed, Ateliers Camus have designed a refined black box protected by a red leather dress.
 This one is stamped with the interlacing of oak and laurel leaves, emblem of the Legion d'Honneur.